turbinenreiter/MicroPythonSmallSats/text/Background.md

     When adding two lists with a +, the two lists get concatenated.
 When the user is working on vector mathematics, this can be a pitfall, as one might expect a vector addition instead.

 * __Orthogonality__
-    Orthogonality means that a language has a small number of primitive concepts, that can be combined in a defined way to form the program.
+    Orthogonality means that a language has a small number of primitive concepts, which can be combined in a defined way to form the program.
 Every possible combination is allowed and meaningful.
 The combinations allow a finite set of primitives to form any imaginable program.
     The term orthogonality is borrowed from geometry, where it describes a right angle between two vectors.
 In computer science, the term is used to describe the property of a language primitive to have no side effects.
 Two language primitives are considered orthogonal when combining them does not change their behavior.

     As an example, we use the primitives ```list```, ```+```, ```for```, ```in``` to implement a vector addition.